keptn-hotday-2021/keptn-hotday-2021/content/03-configure-monitoring/index.md

     ![dashboard](../../assets/images/dt-dashboard.png)

 1. Let's take a look at the dashboard and what has already been created for us.
-Please navigate to your Dynatrace tenant, click on Dashboards and the "Hipstershop@Keptn" dashbaord.
+Please navigate to your Dynatrace tenant, click on Dashboards and the "Hipstershop@Keptn" dashboard.
 You will see that we have dedicated dashboards for our two stages "hardening" and "production".

 1. Click on the "Services:production" tile that brings you to all services discovered and running in production.
 We are going to configure our `AdService` already for some later usage now.
 Please find the **hipstershop.AdService** in the list of discovered services.